top of page

 Do flooded batteries need to be vented?

-Yes, flooded batteries need to be vented so that the gases produce inside them during the electrolysis process can be discharged into the air.
+Yes, flooded batteries need to be vented so that the gases produced inside them during the electrolysis process can be discharged into the air.